junegunn/proco/README.md

 especially designed for efficient batch processing of multiple data items.

 ### What Proco is
-- A lightweight, easy-to-use building block for concurrency
+- Lightweight, easy-to-use building block for concurrency in Ruby
 - High-throughput reactor for relatively simple, short-lived tasks
   - Proco can dispatch hundreds of thousands of items per second